Thoth- atu 8- adjustment

 - The Universal Key of balance: Justice and Realignment.
-This card is Adjustment in the Thoth or Justice in others.
+This ATU/Key card is Adjustment in the Thoth Tarot or Justice in others.

-The Thoth Adjustment Card represents the Egyptian Goddess Maät the mediator, adjuster, and the arbitrator.
-She makes sure that what you put out, you get back!
+ATU 8-Adjustment is the mediator, adjuster, and the arbitrator that resides in all of us.
+She has established, that what you put out, you get back!
 Every thought, every action is returned to you----this law is active for you as long as you exist.
 There can be no greater justice nor greater balance achieved in this world of action and reaction.
-This card points out that by thinking and doing ill we become ill and by thinking well and doing well we become well.
-Therefore, the perspicacious know it is smart “to do unto others what you would have done unto you” -----because it will be so done!
-This is a "live by the sword, die by the sword" kind of universal justice.
+This card points out that by thinking ill we become ill and by thinking well we become well.
+Thus it is smart “to do unto others what you would have done unto you” -----because it will be so done!
+You can count on that, in this uncertain world of propaganda.

-The Thoth card uses the symbol of Libra; the scales and within the scales are the Greek letters, Alpha, representing beginnings, and Omega, representing endings or completions.
-This is also known as Karma in Eastern teachings.
-We must finish what we begin or we will be doomed to repeat it!
+The Thoth card uses the symbol of Libra; the scales and within the scales are the Greek letters, Alpha, representing beginnings, and Omega, representing endings or completions and/or life and death.
+This is also known as Karma in Eastern teachings where it is understood that we must finish what we begin or we will be doomed to repeat it!

-In the Thoth Adjustment Key 8 card, the diamond and/or the Double Pyramid image around the being symbolizes the piercing of illusion and delusion and represents truth and negotiation from Above to the Below.
+In the Thoth Adjustment ATU 8 card, the diamond image around the female being symbolizes the piercing of illusion and delusion and represents truth and negotiation.
+Since this is "Egyptian Tarot"

 When this card is drawn it often means we are experiencing karmic adjustments in life from past thoughts and actions which have led to the present circumstances of our life.
-We are reminded that we are not bodies, we are spirits who own one.
-We we are a form of multiple conscious energy-Being, that uses bodies to work out thought equations to see if they expand and liberate life or if they stall and subvert life.
-We must know by in-form-action in order to expand our self -awareness and that of the Universal Self, from which we all are formed!
+We are reminded that we are not bodies.
+Rather we are a form of multiple conscious energy (A Greater Self composed of 10 Aspects/Sephiroth of the One Mind) that uses bodies to work out thought equations/information to see if they expand and liberate life or if they stall and subvert life; work out as in-form-action.
+We must know in order to expand our self -awareness and that of the Universal Collective Self, from which we all are formed!
 This is the Law of Action and Reaction that all mind and matter is subject to.

 - Primary Path Color: Emerald Green